-g) Receivables and Other Debtors
+h) Receivables and Prepayments

-Receivables and other debtors include amounts due from donors and any outstanding grant receipts.
+Receivables and prepayments include amounts due from donors, any outstanding grant receipts and prepaid insurance.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.

-h) Goods and Services Tax (GST)
+i) Goods and Services Tax (GST)